ChristianArredondo/IIR-login/README.md

 # IIR-login
-This project is a mock login screen design.
+This project is a mock login page.
 See it live at www.carredondo.site

 Stack
 • HTML